Saturday-Sunday, September 18-19, 2021

 The wind and cloud cover as soon as I made the top was intense; it was the thickest fog I’ve ever experienced.
 Again, I was very glad that I was familiar with the trails, or it would have been extremely disorienting.
 I made it to the hut by 9:25pm, filled up one of my water bottles as someone chatted with me, and then pushed on to the last summit.
 I made Mt Madison by 9:50pm, and then had a hellish time descending via Watson Path, since the few cairns aren’t more than small piles of rocks which weren’t visible in the thick nighttime fog.
 My headlamp was also starting to fade and I hadn’t brought extra AAA batteries, having no extras at home and assuming this would take me less time than it did.
 I feel like if I’d had a bright headlamp, I could have made better time, though everything was covered in a layer of water droplets, so everything was slippery.
 I made my way below treeline, finally, and then did my best to pick up some speed.
 Snyder Brook was running high, and the number of herdpaths splitting off from Watson Path messed with me a few times.
 I made my way to Brookside trail and rocketed downhill as fast as I could manage.
 I made the intersection with Valley Way by 12:15am where I nearly tripped over two guys and their small barky dog straight up camping in the dead center of the trail.
 I wanted to stab their tent with my trekking pole but managed to resist.
 I arrived at the parking lot another 15 minutes later, for just under 21 hours of hiking the most technical trails in the northeast.

-I was disappointed that I missed making an FKT by just over an hour, but the conditions were pretty bad and I was very impressed with my ability to keep moving and in relatively high spirits, despite the challenges in the second half of the day.
+I was disappointed that I didn’t make better time, but the conditions were pretty bad and I was very impressed with my ability to keep moving and in relatively high spirits, despite the challenges in the second half of the day.
 I ended up with some significant chafing, despite body glide useage, due to being completely saturated for the entire time, first with sweat then with rain and water runoff.
 My hydration and nutrition game was fairly strong, until the last 4-5 hours when I was feeling too tired to want to do anything ‘extra.’
 At least gels felt manageable and I still had a few, which kept me from fully bonking towards the end.
 All in all, a grand adventure; perhaps I’ll try it again next fall if I can hit a perfect weather day.